openshifttips/web/content/storage/_index.md

 oc scale --replicas=0 deployment/victoria
 ```

-2. Edit deployment and delete references to existing pvc
+2. Edit deployment and delete volumes that make a reference to pvc

 ```
 oc edit deployment/victoria